 In performing its analyses, Sandler O Neill made numerous assumptions with respect to industry performance, general business, economic, market and financial conditions and other matters, which are beyond the control of Sandler O Neill, Sandy Spring and WashingtonFirst.
 Any estimates contained in the analyses performed by Sandler O Neill are not necessarily indicative of actual values or future results, which may be significantly more or less favorable than suggested by these analyses.
 Additionally, estimates of the values of businesses or securities do not purport to be appraisals or to reflect the prices at which such businesses or securities might actually be sold.
 Accordingly, these analyses and estimates are inherently subject to substantial uncertainty.
-In addition, Sandler O Neill s opinion was among several factors taken into consideration by the Sandy Spring board in making its determination to approve the merger agreement and the merger.
+In addition, Sandler O Neill's opinion was among several factors taken into consideration by the Sandy Spring board in making its determination to approve the merger agreement and the merger.
 Consequently, the analyses described below should not be viewed as determinative of the decision of the Sandy Spring board with respect to the fairness of the exchange ratio.
-The type and amount of consideration payable in the merger agreement was solely that of the Sandy Spring board.
+The type and amount of consideration payable in the merger were determined through negotiation between Sandy Spring and WashingtonFirst and the decision to enter into the merger agreement was solely that of the Sandy Spring board.